vpenso/scripts/docs/hardware/display/README.md

 - These segments for a group, **RGB pixel**

 I.e. a 320x240 RGB display is formed by 960 columns and 240 rows

+### OLED (Organic Light Emitting Diode)

+Emits light rather the blocking it like LCDs